Ran-code000/Ran-code000/README.md

 Welcome to my GitHub profile!
 I’m thrilled to share my coding journey and projects with you.

 ## 👀 Interests
-I’m passionate about coding, software development, and exploring cutting-edge technologies.
+I’m passionate about coding, and exploring cutting-edge technologies.
 I enjoy solving complex problems and building creative solutions.
-Beyond tech, I love playing video games, hitting the badminton court, and strumming the guzheng.
+Beyond tech, I love playing video games, hitting the badminton , and strumming the guzheng.

 ## 🌱 Currently Learning
 I’m a sophomore at Sun Yat-sen University (SYSU), majoring in Computer Science.
 Right now, I’m diving into the fundamentals of computer science and machine learning algorithms, laying a strong foundation for my future goals.